Ed94/gencpp/project/Readme.md

 `StringCache` : Hash table for cached strings. (`StringCached` typedef used to denote strings managed by it)

+`Code` : Wrapper for `AST` with functionality for handling it appropriately.
 `AST` : The node data strucuture for the code.
-`Code` : Wrapper for `AST` with functionality for handling it appropriately.
+`Code Types` : Codes with typed ASTs.
+Body, Param, and Specifier have unique implementation, the rest use `Define_CodeType`
+`AST Types` : Filtered AST definitions.

 #### Gen Interface